Tyne Bridge Restoration

 along the river tyne longer than many of us have been alive”

-The provision of a new ‘Kittiwake Tower Cam’ could help stakeholders to further research the existing structure/tower, which will help with any design of any new towers.
+The provision of a new ‘Saltmeadows Tower Cam’ could help stakeholders to further research the existing artificial tower in Gateshead.
+The footage from the cam could help with the design of future artificial structures for Kittiwakes.
 Additional structures are also likely to be needed as the colony is expanding and over two dozen pairs of Kittiwakes have already been displaced due to the introduction of further anti-bird deterrents on Newcastle Quayside in recent years.

-Another option could be to replace the existing ‘Kittiwake Tower’ with a new improved version.
+The existing ‘Kittiwake Tower’ could also be upgraded with a new improved version.
 Could the ledges the Kittiwakes nest on be smaller so other larger gulls etc cannot land?
 Are some sides more popular than others?
 What works well?
 What does not work well?
 Could it be larger, so there is capacity for more?
 If more Kittiwakes could be encouraged to nest, on an artificial structure where the Kittiwake Tower is currently located, this could make it less vulnerable to predators

 “Why are we helping the Kittiwakes to nest along the tyne?”